jachen20/gwc-css-workshop/README.md

 ```
             <a href="recipes.html">Recipes</a>
 ```
-## Changing the title color
+## Changing the header color
 Add this line to styles.css:

 ```
 h1 {
-  color: red;
+  color: black;
 }
 ```
+What this does is that it changes the header color to black (or any color of your choice) for all the headers on your site that use this stylesheet.
+This creates a unified identity for the colors on your webpage!
+And you don't have to define it again and again for every new page you create.

 What this does is that it applies a styling to any h1 elements in the HTML document.
 Next we're going to link the styles.css sheet to the recipe page.
+Make sure you add it to all of your html pages.

 ```
 <head>